 Moomaid of Zennor

-Overall, we had a wonderful time in St. Ives and fell in love with the beautiful town, sandy beaches and picturesque coastline.
-We’re already talking about when we’d go back!
+I hope you have found this Weekend in St Ives post helpful!
+We had a wonderful time in St Ives and fell in love with the beautiful town, sandy beaches and picturesque coastline.

 St Ives is a pleasure to walk around, and I would recommend choosing a hotel close to town to make the most of it.
 An ideal location for a St Ives hotel or holiday rental is within walking distance to Porthminster Beach, St Ives Harbour and Porthmeor Beach.

 If you are close to any of those places, you can easily walk between the main beaches as well as the shops and restaurants of the town centre.

 Check prices and book a hotel on Tripadvisor.com